- Home

 Final thoughts...

-We hope that these tips have been helpful in your cover writing process and that, by following them, you have let your skills and experience shine!
+We hope that these tips have been helpful in your cover letter-writing process and that, by following them, you can let your skills and experience shine!

-If you’re looking for tips on anything from researching companies to acing interviews, then why not have a look at the wider careers section of our site?
-Or, if you’re ready to apply for jobs, you can search roles here.
+If you’re looking for tips on anything from researching companies to acing interviews, why not have a look at our careers section?
+Or, if you’re ready to apply for jobs, you can search for roles using the button below.

 Elise Christian is Lifestyle Editor at Rest Less.
 She joined Rest Less in 2018 after achieving a first class Master’s Degree in Journalism from the University of Kent, and writes across a range of lifestyle topics such as mental health, home and garden, and fashion and beauty.
 Prior to this, she worked as a freelance writer for small businesses and also spent a year training to be a midwife.
 Elise spends her spare time going to the gym, reading trashy romance novels, and hanging out with loved ones.
 She also loves animals, and has a fascination with sharks and tornadoes.